AvneeshSarwate/personalsite/static/newsite/profile.md

 ### Musical Live Coding [(video)](https://www.youtube.com/watch?v=R64AoH1WEOo)
 <span class="marginnote">
 This module is a live-coding framework that lets you algorithmically generate and play melodies.
-It links with the Quad Looper and Scene/Slider modules so you can even manipulate melodies you have recorded on the looper.
-My My [paper](/static/papers/CalcificationAndHybridLiveCoding.pdf) on live-coding goes into more detail about how I plan to integrate live-coding into current and future modules of my performance setup.
+It also links with the Quad Looper and Scene/Slider modules to let you manipulate melodies you have recorded using the looper.
+My [paper](/static/papers/CalcificationAndHybridLiveCoding.pdf) on live-coding goes into more detail about how I plan to integrate live-coding into current and future modules of my performance setup.
 </span>
 <figure>
 	<img src="/static/img/live_coding.jpg" alt="Live Coding Image">